(This page published May 1, 2013)

 The public appears to have been content with the newfound convenience of the self-filling pens that began appearing right around the turn of the century, and cartridge-pen development languished until the Roaring Twenties.
 In November of 1921, engineer Robert T. Pollock founded the Pollock Pen Company and applied for a patent on his design for a cartridge pen.
 Pollock’s company was backed by some of the major movers and shakers of the time, including King Gillette, president of the Gillette Safety Razor Company, and Louis K. Liggett, president of the United Drug Company (Rexall).
 U.S. Patent No 1,658,940 finally came through in early 1928.

-Pollock’s John Hancock Cartridge Pen used a cartridge made of copper and designed to thread onto a nipple at the distal end of the section.
+Pollock’s John Hancock Cartridge Pen used a cartridge made of copper and designed to thread onto a nipple at the back end of the section.
 A piercing device similar to a modern cartridge pen’s piercing tube broke the cartridge’s seal when the cartridge was installed.
 Section and barrel were made as a single piece, and a nib unit comprising nib, feed, and a hard rubber sleeve was secured in place by a small hard rubber pin on the bottom of the section (U.S. Patent No 1,574,919, by Julian H. Murdock).
 Shown here is a men’s pen, together with a stamped metal case containing cartridges for it.
 Cartridges were said to last up to two months, and a cartridge case containing three cartridges was sold with each pen, thereby affording the user several months’ freedom from the need to find a new ink supply.
 There was also a ringtop version, which was shorter in the body, and shorter cartridges were made for it.

 Early advertising and other documents of the time suggest that the John Hancock Cartridge Pen was on the market before the end of 1922 and may have lasted as late as 1931.
 Early pens had a “jade” ring at the blind-cap joint, while later production carried red there.
 They were sold regionally, in the Northeastern United States, and also in some overseas markets; the pen shown here was packaged for sale in England and priced at 17/6 (approximately $4.38 at the time).

 In 1936, JiF-Waterman, the French subsidiary of L. E. Waterman, began selling U.S.-made cartridge pens of a new design.
 These pens were not sold in the U.S.A., and it is possible that the parent company was using France as a test market for them.
-Like Eagle’s cartridge pens, the new Watermans used glass cartridges; but the cartridges were fitted with a molded neck flange designed to snap positively into a rubber boot at the distal end of the section.
+Like Eagle’s cartridge pens, the new Watermans used glass cartridges; but the cartridges were fitted with a molded neck flange designed to snap positively into a rubber boot at the back end of the section.
 Except for their lack of a lever and a somewhat more European look to the furniture, these pens were virtually identical to then-current Waterman models such as the Nos 3, 3V, 32, 92, and 92V.

 World War II brought sales of Waterman’s cartridge pens to a halt; and when production resumed after the war, it was with new postwar styling, of which the most notable feature was the military clip design that had carried Waterman through since the second version of the Hundred Year Pen in 1940.
 Like the John Hancock pen, Waterman’s cartridge designs featured a barrel/blind cap arrangement to ensure proper cartridge alignment during installation.
 Shown here is a Duo 7 from shortly after the war.
 This pen features a “throwback” nib with a keyhole-shaped breather hole.
 The cartridge is identical to the one from before the war except that it’s about half an inch longer.